mahsavafaie/wwc/resources/completed-notebooks/nltk-session-1-complete.md

 In Python, we give the items we're working with names, a process called assignment.
 For instance, in the NLTK corpus, 'Sense and Sensibility' has been assigned the name 'text2', which is much easier to work with.

-We also assigend the name 'sent' to the sentence that we created in the previous exercise, so that we could then instruct Python to do various things with it.
-Assigning a variable in python looks like this:
+We also assigned the name `sent` to the sentence that we created in the previous exercise, so that we could then instruct Python to do various things with it.
+Assigning a variable in Python looks like this:

     variable = expression